What do you do if your child shows off to others, whether on purpose or not? Discover how to teach your child not to show off to other people.

 How to teach your child not to show off

-Acknowledge her intention
+1. Acknowledge your child’s intention

 Despite appearances, most kids don’t intend to show off.
 Your child may have gloated something cringe-worthy like, “I won first prize in the art contest!” to a friend who didn’t.

 Still, beneath the showiness, she feels proud, which isn’t a bad thing.
 Acknowledge why she may have said what she did, instead.
 “You feel proud of your artwork, don’t you?
 I know you worked hard on that project,” you might say.